thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/t2-leadership-project-recommendations.md

 - Partnering experienced seniors with juniors where possible
 - Balance of High achieving students to drive the delivery

-##OnTrack
+## OnTrack

-###Front-end Migrations
+### Front-end Migrations

 - Upskilling links - migration guide
-- Front end experience, javascript/typescript
+- Front end experience, JavaScript/TypeScript
 - Utilising seniors early on
 - Partnering experienced seniors with juniors
 - Smaller meetings early on
 - Possibly two teams
-- [ ] 1 lead per 3/4 teams of 2
+- 1 lead per 3/4 teams of 2

-###Deployment:
+### Deployment

 - Similar number of people - pipeline maybe 1 person
 - Make Google Cloud + Pipeline 1 sub group
 - Mat & Lachlan to take over google cloud work
 - Enhance Authentication: Balance of ComSci student + Cyber

-###Jupiter Notebook:
+### Jupyter Notebook

 - Skills: good understanding of the programming language python so they can learn ruby-on-rails quickly.
 The work that I would expect them to do has many similarities to that of python and i feel that if they understand python they will have no difficulty understanding ruby.
 - Size: 2-3 students
 - Other options available if the next trimester team finishes early or if they get to many people such as other conversion types.
-This is the same as how this trimester the Jupyter Notebook Support team not only did the Jupyter Notebook to pdf conversion but also microsoft word to pdf.
+This is the same as how this trimester the Jupyter Notebook Support team not only did the Jupyter Notebook to PDF conversion but also Microsoft Word to PDF.

-###Voice Verification:
+### Voice Verification

 - 5-6 is more than enough including delivery lead
 - Documentation focus + writing documentation